ali-yildirim/Classification-Problem/README.md

 We applied K-Nearest Neighbor, Logistic Regression, and Random Forest Classifier to the data.
 Afterward, we evaluated the performance of our models and picked the best one, which is the Logistic Regression model.

-The original data came from the Cleavland data from the UCI Machine Learning Repository.
+The original data came from the Cleveland data from the UCI Machine Learning Repository.

 Clinical parameters: